amirkx/af-detection-deep-learning-augmentation/readme.md

 ### Preprocessing and image-Construction
 In this part, we load the R-R intervals in python and create the preprocessed Poincare images.
-The output of sample preprocessed images are shown below.**preprocessing.ipynb**
+A couple of preprocessed images are shown below.**preprocessing.ipynb**

 ![Normal image](/figures/af.png)
 ![AF image](/figures/normal.png)